Coaching for Academics

 Given my long experience as a lawyer, I believed myself to be self-motivated and good with deadlines.
 But, when I started my PhD, I found the process daunting.
 Despite having supportive supervisors, at times, I felt isolated and discouraged.

-Talking to other PhD students across different disciplines and from different backgrounds, I realised that I was far from alone – others were struggling even more than me.
+Talking to other PhD students across different disciplines and from different backgrounds, I realised that I was not alone – others were struggling even more than me.
 International students were particularly vulnerable, especially during the long vacations.

 Feeling isolated and unsupported can have a negative impact on a student’s output which can lead to plummeting self-esteem and confidence.
 There was a gap in the University’s provision for such students.
 Those living at some distance from campus also felt poorly served.